I follow my nose whenever I travel in China. But sometimes I get really lost and rely on a China maps app.

 - Chinese name: 苹果地图 (Píngguǒ Dìtú)

 Got an iPhone?
-Then you should already have Apple Maps on your phone.
+Then you can use Apple Maps when you’re in China.

-And, with Apple’s Indoor Maps, you can get detailed directions inside major Chinese airports including Beijing, Shanghai and Guangzhou.
-It’s pretty cool.
+With Apple’s Indoor Maps, you can get detailed directions inside major Chinese airports including Shanghai and Guangzhou.

-In China though, Google Maps and other major foreign apps and social media sites (like Facebook and Instagram) are blocked when you use Wi-Fi.
+I need to point out here that Google Maps and most other major foreign apps and social media sites (like Facebook and Instagram) are blocked in China when you use Wi-Fi.
 This is known as The Great Firewall of China.

 Just make sure you download the VPN app before you arrive in China, otherwise you’ll be stuck.